 Inactive Transmission Line region (L≤λ/2)

 In this region, the antenna elements are short with the resonant length (L≤λ/2), therefore the elements present a relatively high capacitance impedance.
 So this region is also called a capacitive region.
 S, the current leads with respect to the applied voltage by 90° in this region.
 These elements produce small backward radiation.
 The dipole element distance in this antenna is very small as compared with the wavelength.

 In the region, the dipole length is an approximately resonant length and hence the impedance offered by the dipoles of this region is resistive appreciably in nature.
 So this region is also called a resistive region.
 In this region, the current is large and in phase with the voltage.
 These elements produce considerable forward radiation.
 The distance between two dipole elements in the antenna is greater than the Inactive Transmission Line region.

 Inactive Reflective region (L>λ/2)

 In this region the length of the element is longer than resonant length, hence the impedance becomes inductive, causing the current in the elements to lag the base voltage.
 The currents lag the voltage by 90°.
 The dipole element of the antenna reflects the incident signal in the backward direction.

 - Log Periodic Antenna is used for HF (high frequency) Communication, where rotatable and fixed antennas are generally used.

-- It is also used for television reception where only single Log Periodic design will get every one of the channels even up to UHF band.
+- It is also used for television reception where only single Log Periodic design will get every one of the channels even up to the UHF band.

 - If the cost of installation does not matter, It is best for all-around checking with a single Log Periodic Antenna will cover all the higher frequencies.